The 7th most popular snowboarding destination in Italy.

 While not known for its nightlife, you can check out the apres scene at Tea del Vidal, and then look for nightlife at Echo Bar, Kuhstall Disco Bar or Kokodi, which gets going late and is open until 5am.

 With its location in the remote Valtellina Valley, Livigno still have the feeling of a charming traditional village.
 But, with its isolation, come some challenges in order to get to Livigno.
-There is no train to the town, so you’ll need to drive.
+There is no train to the town, so you’ll need to drive or take the public bus from the north (Zernez, Switzerland) or from the south (Tirano).
 If you are coming from the south in Italy, you will need to be prepared from some high elevation mountain driving with tire chains.
 If you are coming from the north in Switzerland, there is the Munt La Schera tunnel coming from Zernaz, but the lines coming through customs at the border are known to be lengthy in the winter, especially on the weekends.
 Also, the region is prone to avalanches, so come prepared.

 To get to the snowboarding at Livigno by air, you will need to fly into Milan.
 From Milan, you can either rent a car to drive through Bormio to Livigno, or take the train to Tirano-Ferrovie dello Stato and then take a bus to Livigno.